RSAgr/portfolio/README.md

 ### Thanks for visiting! 🚀

-I'm always open to discussing AI, Computer Vision, Full Stack Development, Blockchain, and exciting software projects.
+I'm always open to discussing AI, Computer Vision and exciting software projects.

 ⭐ Feel free to explore my repositories and connect with me.